 The IPA is designed to provide an incentive for good vessel Chinook and chum bycatch performance under any condition of pollock and Chinook salmon abundance.
-Primary IPA components include: (1) data gathering, monitoring, reporting, and information sharing; (2) identification of bycatch avoidance areas (BAA); and (3) fishing-area prohibitions for vessels with poor bycatch performance.
-Additional components include: (4) an A-season closed area of approximately 755 square nautical miles on the northern flank of the Bering Canyon; and (5) a set of conditional, B-season closed areas of approximately 1,295 square miles along the outermost EBS shelf.
-Vessels are prohibited from fishing in the B-season areas beginning on October 15th and continuing through the end of the season during years when the aggregate bycatch of all plan vessels during the month of September exceeds a preset threshold.
+Primary IPA components include: (1) data gathering, monitoring, reporting, and information sharing; (2) identification of bycatch avoidance areas (BAAs); and (3) fishing-area prohibitions for vessels with poor bycatch performance.
+Additional components include: (4) an A season closed area of approximately 755 square nautical miles on the northern flank of the Bering Canyon; and (5) a set of conditional, B season closed areas of approximately 1,295 square miles along the outermost EBS shelf.
+Vessels are prohibited from fishing in the B season areas beginning on October 15th and continuing through the end of the season during years when the aggregate bycatch of all plan vessels during the month of September exceeds a preset threshold.

-The IPA was further amended prior to the 2022 B-season to be more proactive in further reducing chum salmon bycatch given the recent poor runs to Western Alaska river systems.
+In response to poor chum salmon runs in Western Alaska river systems, CP IPA participants voluntarily made further binding amendments prior to the 2022 B season.
+The amendments were specifically designed by participants to be more proactive in further reducing chum salmon bycatch.
 Three primary changes were made to increase chum salmon bycatch reduction incentives.
-(1) New BAA may now be implemented on Monday for a Tuesday to Friday closure.
-(2) Restrictions for all vessels from fishing in known areas of "extremely" high bycatch regardless of recent vessel performance.
-(3) A chronic poor vessel bycatch performance ("outlier") provision has been added for chum salmon.
-The idea behind the changes was to make the IPA more responsive to curtail any large spikes in chum bycatch as they tend to move through the pollock grounds in larger numbers and more quickly than Chinook salmon.
-And finally, adding a vessel outlier provision similar to the one in effect for Chinook will affect vessel behavior and lower overall bycatch of chum salmon.
+(1) New BAAs may now be implemented on Monday for a Tuesday to Friday closure.
+(2) New restrictions limit all vessels from fishing in known areas of "extremely" high bycatch regardless of recent vessel performance.
+(3) A new chronic poor vessel bycatch performance ("outlier") provision now applies for chum salmon.
+IPA participants initiated these changes to achieve heightened responsiveness in curtailing any large spikes in chum bycatch.
+They reflect our understanding that chum salmon tend to move through the pollock grounds in larger numbers and more quickly than Chinook salmon, and are intended to more rapidly affect vessel behavior to lower overall bycatch of chum salmon.